george-hawkins/arf-drone/transmitter.md

 If you turn off the transmitter, restart it in bootloader mode and connect to your computer you'll now see two USB drives (assuming you enabled _massstorage_ as outlined above).
 One is the Taranis drive we saw before and the other is the SD card - it looks just as it did when directly connected to your computer.

+Notes:

-Note: once after setting up the SD card the bootloader froze in the same fashion as described [here](http://openrcforums.com/forum/viewtopic.php?t=8882).
+* Once after setting up the SD card the bootloader froze in the same fashion as described [here](http://openrcforums.com/forum/viewtopic.php?t=8882).
 I didn't pull a battery to turn if off - I'd pressed power for a long time and then left the transmitter alone and eventually it turned itself off.
 I don't know if this was related to adding the SD card and the transmitter successfully entered bootloader mode the next time I tried.
+* Don't try to use a blank SD card with the transmitter.
+I tried this initially - I put the transmitter into bootloader and just wanted to use its _Write Firmware_ option to backup the firmware to a blank SD card.
+But this just results in the mildly cryptic error "No directory found" - OpenTX and its bootloader expects the directory structure seen above, i.e. `FIRMWARE` etc.

 Radio upgrade
 -------------